CBR, VBR, and ABR are different ways for an encoder to spend bitrate across an audio or video file.

 ABR is not usually the favorite choice for music collections.
 Its strength is when you need a predictable average size, but still want the encoder to move bits around more intelligently than basic CBR.

 That makes ABR especially useful for audio tracks inside video containers.
-Movie audio often has long stretches of dialogue, ambience, or lower-complexity sound.
+Movie audio often has long stretches of dialogue, ambience, room tone, or lower-complexity sound.
 ABR can keep the bitrate reasonably high through quiet sections without forcing the whole track to use a much higher constant bitrate.

 ABR can also make sense for audiobooks and MP3 radio streaming, where speech is less complex than dense music and predictable delivery or storage size matters.